Powerlearnproject/se-assignment-day-2-git-and-github-Tendell/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control software keeps track of every modification to the code in a special kind of database.
+GitHub allows you to create, store, change, merge, and collaborate on files or code.
+Any member of a team can access the GitHub repository (think of this as a folder for files) and see the most recent version in real-time.
+Then, they can make edits or changes that the other collaborators also see.
+Version control systems allow data scientists to revert to previous versions of code or datasets with ease.
+This ability to roll back changes ensures that errors can be corrected quickly and that the integrity of the project is maintained.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?